SWIMN S1 is claimed to deliver a better boost

 One 2.5-hour charge of its 4,400-mAh lithium battery should reportedly be good for 22 minutes of continuous use, or 50 minutes of more typical "mixed" use.
 The whole rig weighs in at a claimed 8.2 lb (3.7 kg), and can be used in fresh or salt water at temperatures ranging from 32 to 104 ºF (0 to 40 ºC).

 And yes, the propulsion system is a little different than normal.
-According to the device's designers, other powered kickboards typically deliver thrust straight back into the rider's body.
-Not only can this be off-putting to the user, but it's also an inefficient way of propelling the board forward.
+According to the device's designers, other products typically deliver thrust straight back into the rider's body.
+Not only can this be off-putting to the user, but it's also an inefficient way of propelling the device forward.
 By contrast, the SWIMN delivers its thrust in a V pattern, going to either side of the rider.
 Supposedly, this arrangement addresses the drawbacks of the traditional setup.

 If you're interested in putting that claim to the test for yourself, you can currently get a SWIMN S1 via its current Kickstarter campaign.
 A pledge of US$169 is required (planned retail $249), with shipping estimated for next March – if it reaches production.